germainelry/germainelry/README.md

-# Hi there 👋 I am Germaine Luah.
+# Hi there 👋, I'm Germaine Luah!

+Welcome to my GitHub profile!
+I’m a passionate engineer that is midst of transiting into tech! :-)

+---

 ## 🛠️ Technologies & Tools
 - 🌐 Languages: Python, JavaScript, CSS, HTML